finos/regular-table/examples/minesweeper.md

 # Game Logic

-The basic unit of calvulating player moves is `getNeighbors()`, a generator function which yields the coordinates of all neighboring cells which are members of a `Set()`.
-We'll use this to implement a bread-first search which respects the game rules, board edges, etc.
+The basic unit of calculating player moves is `getNeighbors()`, a generator function which yields the coordinates of all neighboring cells which are members of a `Set()`.
+We'll use this to implement a breadth-first search which respects the game rules, board edges, etc.

 ```javascript